rangle/ngCourse2/handout/testing/services/mocking-dependencies.md

       provide(
         Http, {
           useFactory: (
             mockbackend: ConnectionBackend,
             defaultOptions: BaseRequestOptions
           ) => {
-            return new Http(mockbackend, defaultOptions)
+            return new Http(mockbackend, defaultOptions);
           },
           deps: [MockBackend, BaseRequestOptions]
         }
       )
-    ]
+    ];
   });
 });
 ```

 As you can see, we have quite a few imports here to setup our mocked HTTP module.
-We use `beforeEachProvider` to include `MockBackend` to create our mocked HTTP module.
+We use `beforeEachProviders` to include `MockBackend` to create our mocked HTTP module.
 In order to properly setup our mocked module we also include `BaseRequestOptions` and `ConnectionBackend`.
 We create an instance of `Http` that our service will get by using a factory.

 To create this instance the `Http` class take two parameters - the first is the backend to use (it has the type `ConnectionBackend`), and the second is the default options to use (of type `RequestOptions`).
 Since we are planning to use a mock backend, we feed in `MockBackend` to the first parameter.
 The second parameter, default options, doesn't have any bearing on the mocking aspects we plan on using, so we use `BaseRequestOptions`, which is the default implementation.